LaylaKaddani/wireshark-network-analysis/README.md

 # DNS Analysis

-Although no DNS traffic was specifically captured in this project, remote communications using commands such as `ping google.com` rely on the **Domain Name System (DNS)**.
+Remote connectivity using domain names, such as ping google.com, depends on the Domain Name System (DNS).

-Before ICMP packets can be transmitted, the operating system resolves the domain name into its corresponding IPv4 address.
-This process allows users to communicate using human-readable domain names instead of numerical IP addresses.
+Before ICMP packets are transmitted, the operating system resolves the domain name into its corresponding IPv4 address.
+This name resolution process enables users to communicate with remote hosts using human-readable domain names instead of numerical IP addresses.

-Understanding this mechanism is essential when analyzing network traffic, troubleshooting connectivity issues, or investigating suspicious communications.
+Understanding the role of DNS is essential when analyzing network traffic, troubleshooting connectivity issues, and investigating network communications in cybersecurity.

 ---